pluskid/pymmseg-cpp/README.txt

 == DESCRIPTION:

 rmmseg-cpp is a re-written of RMMSeg in C++.
 The interface is almost identical to RMMSeg but the performance is much better.
-This package is always preferable in production use.
+This gem is always preferable in production use.

 RMMSeg (http://rmmseg.rubyforge.org) is a Chinese word segmentation library